Tcholly/ResourceManager/README.md

 Other types will simply be copied, for example using `var_name : foo : bar` works.
 But foo wil not be defined and the output will simply be a copy: `const foo var_name = bar;`

+Preprocessors:
+- `$include` can include a file in the current one using path relative to file

 # To support
 - Other math related types such as:
 	- rectangle